Meridional Overturning - Depth Space

 moc_z_atl

-Notice that the output above is a dask array, so we haven't actually computed the vertical overturning yet.
+Notice that the resulting DataArray includes a dask array, so we haven't actually computed the vertical overturning yet.
 To do this, we need to call the .compute()

 method: